moovweb/developer-interview-exercise-solution/README.md

-# Moovweb QA Interview Exercise
+# Moovweb Developer Interview Exercise

 See https://delicate-sunset-4365.moovweb.cloud/ for instructions and test URLs